Bangsamoro Stand Alone Senior High School

-Bangsamoro Stand Alone Senior High School is a publicly-funded school in Cotabato City, Bangsamoro, Philippines.
+Bangsamoro Stand Alone Senior High School is a publicly funded school in Cotabato City, Bangsamoro, Philippines.
 It also host the country's first public madrasa.

 History

-The Bangsamoro Stand Alone Senior High School on August 18 would be completed on August 18, 2023 in Barangay Datu Balabaran of Cotabato City.
+The Bangsamoro Stand Alone Senior High School on August 18 would be completed on August 18, 2023, in Barangay Datu Balabaran of Cotabato City.
 The school would have a six four-storey buildings with 5,000 student capacity.

 The Bangsamoro Election Code passed in 2021 would allow the Bangsamoro autonomous regional government to maintain a public madrasa.
 Traditionally Islamic education in the region is limited to the house of a teacher or in the mosque.

 The Bangsamoro Public Madrasah was formally launched on July 26, 2024.
-The first day of classes would open in July 29, 2024, making the institution the first state-funded madrasa in the Philippines.
+The first day of classes would open on July 29, 2024, making the institution the first state-funded madrasa in the Philippines.
 It has an initial capacity to accommodate 2,000 students and offers programs from the kindergarten to senior high school level.